What It’s Like to Carry On a Tradition With a Friend Who Can’t Remember It

 Andy Gullahorn: We first met in 2000, at a show in Birmingham, Alabama.
 I was playing guitar for my wife, and Gabe was playing guitar for another artist.
 Somebody booked a show for them to play together.

 [A couple years after that, we all] started playing together on a Christmas tour every December, until this year.
 We loved spending time together on the tour.
 We would play a lot of games and have competitions on the road.
 And every year, at the end, we’d be like: “Man, we’ve got to find ways to see each other these other 11 months.”
 Because we both lived in Nashville.
-We made that promise for many many years.
+We made that promise for many, many years.

 Beck: It seems like it was almost like a camp friendship for a while—where you see each other once a year and you’re best friends in that specific environment, but it can be hard to bring the relationship into “real life.”